hollowaytape/spotify-playlist-import/README.md

 # m3u-to-spotify
-Creates Spotify playlists from .m3u files.
+Creates Spotify playlists from .xspf and .m3u files.
+Very much in progress.